GoogleCloudPlatform/covid-19-open-data/docs/table-search-trends.md

 3. We then find the maximum value of the normalized popularity across the entire published time range for that region, over all symptoms using the chosen time resolution (day/week).
 We scale this maximum value to 100.
 All the other values are mapped to proportionally smaller values (linear scaling) in the range 0-100.
 4. Finally, we store the scaling factor and use it to scale values (for the same region and time resolution) in subsequent releases.
 In future updates, when a symptom popularity exceeds the previously-observed maximum value (found in step 3), then the new scaled value will be larger than 100.

-In each region, we scale all the normalized (daily / weekly) popularities using the same scaling factor.
+For each region and time resolution, we scale all the normalized popularities using the same scaling factor.
 In a single region, you can compare the relative popularity of two (or more) symptoms (at the same time resolution) over any time interval.
 However, you should not compare the values of symptom popularity across regions or time resolutions — the region and time resolution specific scalings make these comparisons meaningless.

 ## URL
 This data table can be found at the following locations depending on the format and how it is aggregated: